22 November 2022

 In the pursuit of working smarter and more efficiently, here are five effective ways to eliminate rework on your construction projects:

 Adopt a quality management system (QMS) - When you implement the correct QMS, you unlock the ability to identify, rectify and learn from mistakes.
 A well-integrated QMS gives you a solid framework that automates processes, increasing your efficiency and accuracy.
-Additionally, by its very implementation, it might even inspire a quality-focused culture within your broader organisation.
+Additionally, by its very implementation, it might even inspire a quality-focused culture within your broader organization.

 The ideal QMS software allows for seamless integration with your existing technologies.
 XYZ Reality and Autodesk’s partnership blends an augmented reality representation of your 3D model with Autodesk’s Construction Cloud® solutions.
-This enables you to see and manage site issues to millimetre accuracy, allowing you to assign discrepancies in real-time to the responsible party for instant correction.
+This enables you to see and manage site issues to millimeter accuracy, allowing you to assign discrepancies in real-time to the responsible party for instant correction.

-Training investment - It’s proven that contractors who offer training programmes to employees reduce rework costs by 11 - 22% [Islamic University of Gaza/Berlin School of Technology report].
+Training investment - It’s proven that contractors who offer training programs to employees reduce rework costs by 11 - 22% [Islamic University of Gaza/Berlin School of Technology report].
 Not only does it provide your teams with the opportunity to learn vital technical skills, but also teaches them to effectively communicate and manage change.
 By giving them a chance to contribute ideas, teams gain an increased sense of engagement, improving their performance and boosting workplace satisfaction.